An introduction to shooting sports, including archery sports, featured image "what are shooting sports?" gun target with holes in the background.

 ICORE (International Confederation of Revolver Enthusiasts)

-• Description: Focuses on the use of revolvers in timed stages.
+• What is it?
+Focuses on the use of revolvers in timed stages.

 • Goal / Objective: Navigate courses and hit targets with speed and accuracy.